Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 Hrútar is the Icelandic term for rams, and tells the story of two brothers living on farms side by side in a remote valley in Iceland - only they haven't spoken to each other for 40 years!

-Warning signs of unbridged rivers if you travel up further than Aldeyjarfoss
+Warning signs of unbridged rivers if you travel further than Aldeyjarfoss

-If you follow the road further up than Aldeyjarfoss, you will need a 4x4 as this gravel road is the beginning of the Sprengisandur Highland Road.
+If you continue up the road past Aldeyjarfoss, you will need a 4x4 jeep, as this gravel road marks the beginning of the Sprengisandur Highland Road.
 You will see 2 signs with "óbrúaðar ár" written on them.
 That means unbridged rivers to cross.

 By Aldeyjarfoss waterfall